Upcoming courses, events, workshops

 Advanced Permaculture Design Studio

-A four-day permaculture design intensive focused on the creation of a local food hub, local food resilience, and abundant healthy local food
+A five-day permaculture design intensive focused on the creation of a local food hub, local food resilience, and abundant healthy local food

 Instructors: Peter Bane, Jono Neiger, Koreen Brennan